 - a resume.

 The essay is the most important component of the application and has the greatest impact on the selection process.
 Please feel free to consult with your academic adviser.

 Recipients will be selected on the basis of the applicant’s information as provided on the application form, post-secondary transcript, the essay, and curriculum vitae.

-Successful applicants will receive their award after Alberta Student Aid confirms their enrollment in graduate studies.
+Successful applicants will receive their award after Alberta Student Aid confirms their enrolment in graduate studies.